IBM-Blockchain-Identity/verify-creds-samples/README.md

 ### Setting up

 1. Visit your agent account management page and provision three new agents, `govdmv`, `ibmhr`, and `bbcu`.
-Save the passwords the you create for each agent; you'll need them later.

-2. Get the url for your account.
-This was emailed to you when you created your agent account.
+Make sure the box marking the new agents as issuers is checked.

+2. Find your account url and record the passwords for the three agents that you created.
+You can find this information by visiting your account dashboard, clicking on each agent, clicking the `Add Device` on the `General` page for the agent, and clicking on `Manual Entry` in the `Register Device` popup panel.

-3. Make sure all of your agents have their `role` set to `TRUST_ANCHOR`.
-This is a requirement for the agents to be able to issue credentials.
-You can use the following `curl` command to set this property on each of the above agents:
+3. Make sure all of your agents are capable of issuing credentials.
+You can determine this via one of two methods:
+    1. Open the account dashboard, click on the agent, and check the `Agent Role` under the `General` page.
+        ```
+        Agent Name: govdmv
+        Agent DID: WpAsRjUvWNdJhgcpcir1TL
+        Agent Role: Issuer
+        ```
+    2. Use curl to check the agent's `role`, making sure it is set to `TRUST_ANCHOR`.
+Use this curl command to check the agent's role:
+        ```
+        curl -u <agent_name>:<agent_password> <account_url>/api/v1/info
+        ```
+4. If any of the agents are not issuers, use the following `curl` command to update their role:
     ```
     curl -u <account_admin_agent_name>:<account_admin_agent_password> -X PATCH \
         <account_url>/api/v1/identities/<agent_name> \